∫ A definition of intelligence and its measure

 - we should not consider the agent intelligent based on rewards,

-- intelligence is meaningful only when purpose or the desire to achieve goals is explicit, and
+- intelligence is meaningful only when purpose or the interest to achieve goals is explicit, and

 - intelligence quotient ties on the environment in which the agent performs.